dispel.processing.level module#

 Bases:

-A base class to filter levels during processing.
+ABCA base class to filter levels during processing.

-function that consumes a container of levels and returns a set of levels containing those that should be processed.
-Furthermore, the methodrepr()
+LevelFilterprovide a central mechanism to differentiate processing steps in combination withLevelProcessingStepandConcatenateLevels.
+Each filter implementation must provide afilter()function that consumes a container of levels and returns a set of levels containing those that should be processed.
+Furthermore, the methodrepr()provides a hook to create a readable representation of the filter.Filters can also be combined by using logical operators

 Each level filter has to implement the methods

-.
+filterandrepr.
 Assuming we want to create a filter that inspects some variables in the context of each level, we can do the following:>>> from typing import Any, Iterable, Set >>> from dispel.data.levels import Level >>> from dispel.processing.level import LevelFilter >>> class MyContextLevelFilter(LevelFilter): ... def __init__(self, variable: str, value: Any): ... self.variable = variable ... self.value = value ... def filter(self, levels: Iterable[Level]) -> Set[Level]: ... return set(filter( ... lambda level: level.context.get_raw_value( ... self.variable) == self.value, levels)) ... def repr(self) -> str: ... return f'{self.variable} equals "{self.value}"'

 Given this filter one can now process levels with a specific context value by creating a filter like

-MyContextLevelFilter('usedHand', 'right')
+MyContextLevelFilter('usedHand', 'right').Since

-can be used with logical operators one can create more complex filters by simply combining them as such:>>> MyContextLevelFilter('foo', 'bar') & MyContextLevelFilter('baz', 'bam') <LevelFilter: (foo equals "bar" and baz equals "bam")>
+LevelFiltercan be used with logical operators one can create more complex filters by simply combining them as such:>>> MyContextLevelFilter('foo', 'bar') & MyContextLevelFilter('baz', 'bam') <LevelFilter: (foo equals "bar" and baz equals "bam")>

 This filter will now only consider levels where the context variables

-).One can also use the inverse logic by applying the
+fooequalbarandbazequalsbam.
+This also works with or logic (|).One can also use the inverse logic by applying the

-operator to a level filter in order to obtain its inverse.- filter(levels)[source]#
+~operator to a level filter in order to obtain its inverse.- filter(levels)[source]#

 Filter level.